joelfiddes/cv-markdown/index.md

 -->

 `2008`
 __Welt Hunger Hilfe__ _Consultant_.
-Project "PEEP"
+Upper catchment protection project "PEEP": training in geospatial survey and GIS systems for PEEP project staff.

 `2008`
 __Concern Worldwide/ Welt Hunger Hilfe__ _Consultant_.
-Projcets "SWIM/SMILE": Established GIS systems and conducted training in geospatial surveys for social water management and upper catchment projects.
+Social water management and upper catchment protection projects "SWIM/SMILE": Established GIS systems and conducted training in geospatial surveys for projevt staff.
+Surveying of irrigation channels and infrastructure.

 `2008`
 __Concern Worldwide__ _Consultant_.
 Market analysis for natural resorce based products in Takhar NE Afghanistan.

 `2007`
 __Landell Mills Ltd.__ _Consultant_.
 Environmental screening report for irrigation rehabilitation component of Kunduz River Basin Programme.
-Additionally provided concept note of snow and ice monitoring.
+Additionally provided concept note on methods in snow and ice monitoring.

 `2007`
 __Mercy Corps__ _Researcher_.
 Author of a policy document for global humanitarian agency Mercy Corps.
 Construction and analysis of a 30 year satellite data record to assess possible changes in snowcover area (SCA) over this period and implications for water resources of Northern Afghanistan.
 Collaboration with the Landell Mills led European Commision Kunduz River Basin Programme.